deechris27/Ai/README.md

 LLama - https://www.llama.com/docs/get-started/

-get api keys then add the key to a variable in .env file to run the programs.
+get api keys then add the key to a variable in .env file to run the programs in WINDOWS.

 **Useful commands:**